BrooksCunningham/Fastly-Training-Demos/NGWAF-Deployment-Examples/ngwaf-edge-deply-with-existing-service/README.md

 # Steps for this tutorial

+0. Create a file `terraform.tfvars` with a variable with the name `USER_DOMAIN_NAME` and a value of a domain of your choice. (hint use something postfixed with `.global.ssl.fastly.net` for a valid cert)
 1. Add the file extension `.tf` to the file main.step1
 2. Run `terraform apply`
 3. remove the file extension `.tf` to the file main.step1